openjdk/guide/src/guide/jbs-jdk-bug-system.md

     * In addition to the version where the bug was found, take special care to also investigate if the bug affects mainline.
       * See [Indicating what releases an issue is applicable to](#indicating-what-releases-an-issue-is-applicable-to) for more details.
     * For enhancements the [Affects Version/s]{.jbs-field} should be empty unless you feel that the enhancement is only relevant to a particular release family, and shouldn't go into a future mainline release.
+    * [Affects Version/s]{.jbs-field} should never use any of the "special" values available in JBS like [tbd]{.jbs-value}, [na]{.jbs-value}, [unknown]{.jbs-value} or similar.
+Only actual JDK release numbers or [-pool]{.jbs-value} versions should be used.
 1. Set the [Fix Version/s]{.jbs-field}.
    * A bug should be fixed first in the most recent version where it exists.
 If you don't know what version the fix will go into set the [Fix Version/s]{.jbs-field} to [tbd]{.jbs-value}.
    * If the bug also exists in older versions it may require [backporting].
      * The decision to backport to a release should be made inline with the guidelines of the lead for that release.
-     * There are two options for creating backport issues to track the backport: one is to create it manually once it's agreed that the bug should be backported; the second, is to let the bots create the backport issue once you push the fix to the repo (see [Working with backports in JBS]).
+     * There are two options for creating backport issues to track the backport: one is to create it manually once it's agreed that the bug should be backported; the second, is to let the bots create the backport issue once you integrate the fix to the repository (see [Working with backports in JBS]).
 In most cases, letting the bots create the backport issue is preferred.
-   * For Project internal changes intended to be pushed to a Project repository rather than the JDK or JDK Updates repositories, the [Fix Version/s]{.jbs-field} should be set to [internal]{.jbs-value}, or if the [Project](https://openjdk.org/bylaws#project) is large enough to have its own [repo-*]{.jbs-value} fix version, use that.
+   * For Project internal changes intended to be integrated to a Project repository rather than the JDK or JDK Updates repositories, the [Fix Version/s]{.jbs-field} should be set to [internal]{.jbs-value}, or if the [Project](https://openjdk.org/bylaws#project) is large enough to have its own [repo-*]{.jbs-value} fix version, use that.
-   * Only one [Fix Version/s]{.jbs-field} should ever be set, if the issue is to be fixed in additional releases then separate backport issues must be created (see [Working with backports in JBS]).
+   * Only one [Fix Version/s]{.jbs-field} should ever be set.
+If the issue is to be fixed in additional releases then separate backport issues must be created (see [Working with backports in JBS]).
 There are exceptions to this rule for CSRs and Release Notes.
 1. Make sure the bug has all the required labels – see [JBS Label Dictionary].
    * Bugs where behavior has _incorrectly_ changed from a previous build or release: [[regression]{.jbs-label}](#regression)
    * Changes that don't affect product code, but are only against the regression test, or problem-listing: [[noreg-self]{.jbs-label}](#noreg-self)